Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

      */
     ```

-* `BEGIN_CASE` - When added to this delimiter, this specific test case will be generated at compile time only if the configuration option is defined in `config.h`.
+* `BEGIN_CASE` - When added to this delimiter, this specific test case will be generated at compile time only if the configuration option is defined in `mbedtls_config.h`.

     For example:
     ```